repository-preservation/lcmap-ccdc/README.md

 * That allows you to make LCMAP products on 2000 cores as easily as you can on 1
 * It has a built-in pyspark shell for ad-hoc cluster operations
 * And a built-in Jupyter Notebook server for development and analysis
-* Firebird includes an Apache Cassandra server to save development results
+* Firebird includes an Apache Cassandra server to save development and ad-hoc results

 ## What's this you say?
 * Yes